 - If you are the next of kin of a deceased veteran, you must provide proof of death of the veteran such as a copy of death certificate, letter from funeral home, or published obituary.

 While this information is not required, it is extremely helpful to staff in understanding and fulfilling your request:

 - The purpose or reason for your request, such as applying for veterans benefits, preparing to retire, or researching your personal military history.

-You can mail or fax your signed and dated request to the National Archives's National Personnel Record Center (NPRC).
+You can mail or fax your signed and dated request to the National Archives' National Personnel Record Center (NPRC).
+Be sure to use the address specified (either in the instructions on the SF-180 or in our online system, eVetRecs).
 Most, but not all records, are stored at the NPRC.
-Be sure to use the address specified by eVetRecs or the instructions on the SF-180.
-Locations of Military Service Records.
+(See full list of Locations of Military Service Records.)